NoahSoto/Mimikatz-For-Dummies/README.md

 ## GetRemoteProcessHandle

 Before getting a process handle we first need to find it.
-This can be done many different ways, I chose to use `NtQuerySystemInformation` because its a little less overt then a common enumeration function like [`EnumProcesses`]([EnumProcesses function (psapi.h) - Win32 apps | Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/api/psapi/nf-psapi-enumprocesses)=)
+This can be done many different ways, I chose to use `NtQuerySystemInformation` because its a little less overt then a common enumeration function like [`EnumProcesses`](https://learn.microsoft.com/en-us/windows/win32/api/psapi/nf-psapi-enumprocesses).

 ```c